ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

 | 1 tablespoon     |  14.8ml    |   14.8g   |   8.5g  | 12.6g | 17g |
 :::

-1. Find your available materials and think about how you can distribute your masses to have 10 - 15 different mass values between 20 g and 500 g.
+1. Find your available materials, and think about how you can distribute your masses to have 10 - 15 different mass values between 20 g and 500 g.
 Measure out your available materials, and make a plan for how to achieve each mass value you want to test.
 Mass values of roughly 20 g, 50 g, 100 g, 150 g, 200 g, 250 g, 300 g, 350 g, 400 g, 450 g, 500 g would be great.

 2. Write out your chosen masses and what proportions of which materials you use for them in the table you made for experiment 1.